WaseemCloud/Dynamic-web-page---Docker/README.md

 # Dynamic-web-page---Docker
 The aim of this little tutorial is to demonstrate how to dockerize a simple webapp.
+The objective is not to showcase the application, but it is to familarize you with dealing with docker container images and building them.
 Our app will be a simple dynamic web-page.

 If you are using Windows, make sure to install Docker Desktop on our machine:

 ![image](https://github.com/WaseemCloud/Dynamic-web-page---Docker/assets/157589909/284c97b6-9777-47b8-9ef1-8ef1c00d20bf)